Foyles: Waterstones acquisition

+Branches

 Modern branches

 Foyles opened a branch at the Royal Festival Hall on London's South Bank in 2005.
 The following year the chain was awarded a concession to run the book departments in Selfridges' London Oxford Street and Manchester stores, but these closed in February 2009.
 In February 2008 it opened the only bookshop in St Pancras railway station, which had been refurbished to include the Eurostar London terminal.
 Foyles also opened a branch in the Westfield shopping centre, which opened on 30 October 2008 in White City in West London.
 It opened a new 'Booktique' store at London's One New Change shopping centre in October 2010, but this closed in November 2011.

 In March 2011 Foyles opened a store in Bristol, its first out-of-London store since before the Second World War.
 That October it opened a second Westfield store, designed by Lustedgreen, an interior architectural design consultancy, in the Westfield Stratford City complex next to the Olympic Stadium.
 The chain opened a bookshop in London Waterloo station in February 2014.
+Birmingham Grand Central & Bullring also features a Foyles store as of its opening in 2015.
 In September 2016 Foyles opened a store in the new Chelmsford shopping development.